top of page

 Sexual Selection and Sexual Conflict

-Our studies are the first to show that male reproductive behaviour can be affected non-linearly by the number of co-habitants experienced by a male early in his life.
-We have found that copulation duration, an important component of male reproductive success, shows an inverted u type relation with the number of male co -habitants early in life.
-Copulation duration is positively correlated with sperm defence, another important component of fitness.
+Our studies for the first time show that male reproductive behaviors can non-linearly be affected by the number of co-habitants experienced by a male in its early life.
+We found that copulation duration, an important component of male reproductive success showed an inverted u type relation with number of male co -habitants early in life.
+The copulation duration was positively correlated with sperm defense, another important component of fitness.

-Our studies also show adaptive male mate choice based on female age and nutritional status.
-Males tended to mate more with younger and/or well-fed females when offered a choice.
-Interestingly, variance in male mate choice is positively correlated with variance in the fitness of females, indicating that males are capable of estimating fitness differences among females.
+Our studies for the first time have shown adaptive male mate choice based on female age and nutritional status.
+Males tended to mate more with younger and/or well fed females when offered a choice.
+Interestingly, variance in male mate choice was positively correlated with variance in fitness of females indicating that males are capable of estimating the fitness differences among females.

 bottom of page